 Affiliate Disclosure: BeekeepingForNewbies.com is a participant in the Amazon Services LLC Associates Program.
 As an Amazon Associate, we earn from qualifying purchases.
 This site also participates in other affiliate programs and is compensated for referring traffic and business to these companies.

 by Diana Sammataro and Alphonse Avitabile

-If you only buy one book as a beekeeping newbie, The Beekeeper’s Handbook is the one to get.
-Initially published in 1978, the book is currently in its Fourth Edition (with an updated fifth edition underway).
+If you only buy one beekeeping book as a newbie, The Beekeeper’s Handbook is the one to get.
+Initially published in 1978, the book is currently in its Fifth Edition which arrived in 2021.

 The Beekeeper’s Handbook is the most used book in our beekeeping library.
 Beginning with “fun facts” listed on the inside front cover, The Beekeeper’s Handbook is full of information useful to both beginning and experienced beekeepers, supported by over 100 detailed illustrations and a glossary of terms.

 Fun fact example: “Lethal dose of venom is 10 stings/pound of body weight.”
 So, let’s see that’s 10 times…never mind.
 Let’s just say I hope I never need to do that math!

 Beginning with Chapter 1 – “Understanding Bees”, the authors cover newbie info like “Beekeeping Equipment” (Chapter 3) right through getting bees, seasonal management, hive products, and pest control.